LuxDL/DocumenterVitepress.jl/README.md

 ```shell
 docs> npm run docs:dev
 ```
-and edit your `make.jl` file to add `build_vitepress = false` as a keyword argument to the `MarkdownVitepress` config, in order to save time.
+and edit your `make.jl` file to add `build_vitepress = false` as a keyword argument to the `MarkdownVitepress` config, to save time.
 If you keep this running, perhaps in a separate Terminal window, it will automatically rebuild whenever you run `make.jl`.

 ***